-At the discretion of the Graduate Division and the graduate program, credits for certain types of courses may or may not be used to meet graduate degree requirements.
+At the discretion of the Office of Graduate Education and the graduate program, credits for certain types of courses may or may not be used to meet graduate degree requirements.
 Note the following policies:

 |TYPE OF COURSE||CREDIT APPLICABILITY TOWARD A GRADUATE DEGREE|